 Know someone that works there?
 Invite them to rate their experience.

-Western Governors University rates % lower than University of Phoenix on Leadership Culture Ratings vs University of Phoenix Ratings based on looking at 347 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your executive team?" and "Does Your Boss Hurt Your Company Culture?".
+Western Governors University rates % lower than University of Phoenix on Leadership Culture Ratings vs University of Phoenix Ratings based on looking at 351 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about the leadership team?" and "How often do you get valuable feedback on how to improve at work?".